xuwei-k/sbt-ghpages/README.md

 # xsbt-ghpages-plugin #

 The github pages plugin for SBT provides support for auto-generating a project website and pushing to github pages.

-Out of the box is will publish your scaladoc APIs to github pages.
+Please see the [sbt-site-plugin](http://github.com/sbt/sbt-site-plugin) for information on how you can customize the generation of a project website.

 ## Creating ghpages branch ##